Idaho moves to ban critical race theory instruction in all public schools, including universities - KION546

 “It’s an approach to grappling with a history of White supremacy that rejects the belief that what’s in the past is in the past and that the laws and systems that grow from that past are detached from it,” Kimberlé Crenshaw, a founding critical race theorist and a law professor at UCLA and Columbia universities, told CNN last year.

-CNN reached out to Idaho state Rep. Julianne Young and Sen. Carl Crabtree, both sponsors of the bill, for comment, but did not receive a response.
+Though the bill references critical race theory specifically, Idaho state Rep. Julianne Young and Sen. Carl Crabtree, both sponsors of the bill, claim the legislation does not prohibit any specific subject.

+“There are concerns that, in isolated instances, students have felt intimidated or coerced into certain ideologies.
+Every student deserves a learning environment where they can think freely and learn without prejudice,” Crabtree said in an email to CNN.

+In a separate email to CNN, Young claimed that critical race theorists teach discrimination.

 “The passage of HB 377 and the accompanying insinuations about Idaho teachers are very disappointing,” said Layne McInelly, president of the Idaho Education Association, in a statement.
 “This is a ‘monster under the bed’ problem brought about by a false and misleading narrative that some legislators have willfully conflated.
 They aim to diminish the public’s trust in our teachers and schools, just to come back next year and push to privatize education.”